Ancient tomb with mummies unearthed in Egypt

 Archaeologists also found the mummies of a woman and her two adult children in another burial shaft in the courtyard.
 Experts said initial analysis of the mummies shed light on the diseases from which the deceased were suffering, as well other aspects of how they lived.

-The tomb also holds clues to new tombs, in the form of funerary masks belonging to four officials whose burial spots have not yet been found.
+The tomb also holds clues to new tombs, in the form of funerary cones belonging to four officials whose burial spots have not yet been found.

 "This is not the end.
 This will lead to more discoveries in the future," Waziri said.

-Note: This story has been updated to clarify the translation of Amenemhat's name made by Egyptian officials during Saturday's news conference.